Led by professionals in edge computing data storage

 Born in Indonesia, Dr. Sutardja grew up in Singapore and has shown a deep fascination for electronics since his youth.
 He was obsessed with gadgets of all kinds.
 Collecting electronic magazines, newspapers and anything else he could get his hands on not only gave Dr. Sutardja a passion for technology, but also triggered a love of physics, engineering and science that made him a world-renowned technology pioneer.

-Photo: A young Pantas Sutardja was awarded the prize of the mathematical society of Southeast Asia on 27 June 1980 at the University of Singapore (photo 3a from right)
+Photo: A young Pantas Sutardja was awarded the prize of the Mathematical Society of Southeast Asia on 27 June 1980 at the University of Singapore (third from right).

 Learning to Solve Problems